lareza-farhan-wanaghi/vix-evermos-golang-backend/readme.md

 Additional info to illustrate more about the app contained in this repository.

-- The below images are the sample appearance of the collection routes when importing the collection.
+- The below images are the sample appearances when importing the collection.
 <br><br>
 ![renamer3](postman-1.png)
 <br><br>